Ucommercenet/Ucommerce.Sitecore/README.md

 3. Navigate the path to the root of the repository.
 	Further navigate to "\tools\deploy"
 4. Execute the Powershell command: ".\Deploy.To.Package.ps1"
-	The package will be generated under "c:\tmp"
+	To generate release packages update version number in `version.txt` and `name.txt` The package will be generated under "c:\tmp"
 5. Install the package through the Sitecore package installer.